Sudo Slider

 sudoSlider.removeSlide(2);

-// The slider animates to slide number 3.
+// The slider animates to slide number 3 in 500 miliseconds.

 // User input is blocked (the controls)